-The Department of Mathematics offers two programs leading to the degree of Master of Science, and participates in an Interdisciplinary Program leading to a Ph.D.
-Degree in Computing and Information Sciences and Engineering.
+The Department of Mathematics offers two programs leading to a Master of Science degree, and participates in an Interdisciplinary Program leading to a Ph.D. in Computing and Information Sciences and Engineering.
 Please refer to the Interdisciplinary Programs section for information on this doctoral program.